berrell/berrell.github.io/_posts/2022-03-12-my process cv.md

 ---
 # Welcome

-**Hello world**, this is my first Jekyll blog post.

-I hope you like it!

-... you can get [Ian Berrell Resume Mar 2022.pdf](/assets/Ian%20Berrell%20Resume%20Mar%202022.pdf) directly.
+Hi, thank you for looking at my profile in Linked in... you can get [Ian Berrell Resume Mar 2022.pdf](/assets/Ian%20Berrell%20Resume%20Mar%202022.pdf) directly.

+Looking forward in anticipation of hearing from you.